CCRI-Cyberknights/comms/USER_GUIDE.md

 #### Template Tips
 - Keep messages professional but friendly
 - Include clear next steps for recipients
-- Add relevant links and contact information
+- All club links are automatically included and up-to-date
 - Test with a few contacts before sending to everyone

 ## ✅ Tracking Sent Messages